-ID 112 - Design Graphics.
+- ID 112 Design Graphics.
 3 credits.
 Study of space planning, furniture placement and traffic flow incorporating design concepts of creativity, space, and methodology into a physical space.
 Interpret architectural symbols, elevations, blue prints, and building codes for both.
-Executing design concepts of space planning with required specification for special needs and identifying safety considerations for universal design.

-ID 115 - Visual Merchandising.
+Executing design concepts of space planning with required specification for special needs and identifying safety considerations for universal design. - ID 115 Visual Merchandising.
 3 credits.
 The course will concentrate on integration of elements and principles of design to create effective and attractive displays.
 Students will be involved in model building and visual presentations to create the total image and selling package.
 Lighting will also be examined and how different types of lighting affect the interior environment.
-(PR: ID 111)

-ID 120 - Advanced Perspective Drawing.
+(PR: ID 111) - ID 120 Advanced Perspective Drawing.
 3 Credits.
 This course explores advanced freehand and perspective drawing techniques with an emphasis on accuracy, scale and presentation.
 This course is appropriate for students who wish to increase their drawing skill.
 It begins with the fundamentals of drawing from life and works through two-point perspective drawings in color.
 The Munsell Color model is studied and applied to perspective renderings.
 Project work outside the classroom is required, and all projects are developed to completion.
-(PR: ID 110) (Offered Spring Semester only)
+(PR: ID 110) - ID 202 3-D Design.

-ID 205 - Interior Design Architecture.
 3 credits.
+Intensive study of form and structure in three-dimensional space.
+Design with emphasis on three-dimensional form.
+(PR: ID 102) - ID 205 Interior Design Architecture.
+3 credits.
 Historical study of architectural styles and embellishments from prehistoric through 21st century.
-Emphasis on interior architecture, architects, designers, cultural backgrounds, and current trends in architecture.

-ID 211 - Technical Drawing.
+Emphasis on interior architecture, architects, designers, cultural backgrounds, and current trends in architecture. - ID 211 Technical Drawing.
 3 credits.
 This course will focus on human needs in the interior environment using methodology and problem solving techniques.
 Concentration will focus on floor plans, schematic drawings and elevations on graph paper, vellum and illustration board in pencil and ink and will apply knowledge of line-work, lettering, use of templates, and transfer letters and symbols.
-Good design principles in kitchen design will also be studied.

-ID 212 - Interior Textile Material.
+Good design principles in kitchen design will also be studied. - ID 212 Interior Textile Material.
 3 credits.
-Course will examine the origins, qualities, productions, regulations and uses of natural and manufactured fibers; their advantages and disadvantages, and their uses in both residential and commercial spaces.

-ID 215 - Floral Design and Application.
+Course will examine the origins, qualities, productions, regulations and uses of natural and manufactured fibers; their advantages and disadvantages, and their uses in both residential and commercial spaces. - ID 215 Floral Design and Application.
 3 credits.
 Exploration of the history of floral design, the use and effects of color and basic elements of design in floral arranging and interpretation of landscape plans.
-(PR: ID 111)

-ID 220 - Window/Wall/Floor Treatments and Decorative Accessories.
+(PR: ID 111) - ID 220 Window/Wall/Floor Treatments and Decorative Accessories.
 3 credits.
 Course will concentrate on fundamentals in designing, measuring, calculating, fabricating, and installing soft and hard window treatments and appropriate textiles used.
 It will study the historical background of wall coverings, measurements and estimations in wall coverings, paint, paneling, tile and drywall.
 Students will study the functional and decorative accessories for residential and commercial use.
 A chronological study of visual arts in architecture, sculptures, painting, and various media from pre-historic to modern times will be included.
 The course also covers the production, construction, and calculations and usages of soft and hard floor coverings in residential and commercial interiors.
 (PR: ID 212)